vleue/understanding-bevy/src/introduction.md

 # Introduction

-[Bevy](https://bevyengine.org/) is a fantastic free, open source, ECS-style game engine written in Rust.
+[Bevy](https://bevyengine.org/) is a fantastic, free, open source, ECS-style game engine written in Rust.
 This book is [my](https://github.com/alice-i-cecile) attempt to collect, summarize and contextualize the engine and its ecosystem.
 This book was written for Bevy 0.4, and assumes familiarity with core Rust concepts (like lifetimes, traits, objects and iterators), but no previous experience with either Bevy or game programming as a whole.
-If you have any suggestions, questions or spot an error, please feel free to open an issue on this site's [Github](https://github.com/alice-i-cecile/understanding-bevy.github.io).
+If you have any suggestions, questions, or spot an error, please feel free to open an issue on this site's [Github](https://github.com/alice-i-cecile/understanding-bevy.github.io).

 <h2> Why You Should Use Bevy </h2>